InspectorDidi/Cellular-Defense-Automata/README.md

 ![](/assets/MemeLabIOAE.svg)

 Tired of waiting for your herds 🐑🐑🐑🐑 to reach immunity?
 Now you can simulate [serial passaging](https://en.wikipedia.org/wiki/Serial_passage) 🧫🧫🧫🧫 in your web browser instead of serial passaging IRL!
-MemeLab is a toy model and Javascript contagion simulator for your web browser.
+MemeLab is a toy model and Javascript contagion simulator.
 Use it to see the effect of masks and vaccines against [pathogens.](https://en.wikipedia.org/wiki/Memetics)

 ## Model